Juniar-Rakhman/technical_test/README.md

 # Note:
 - I did not made the code from the scracht by myself I took my old project, tutorial, and others sample project especially on frontend side <br/>
+- Kindly also check my repository related to Robot Operating System (ROS) [a link](https://github.com/zthanxx/tank_bot)

 ## User Stories

 ### In Identity Domain, as a User I :
 - can register
-  - get ok status with valid payload :white_check_mark
+  - get ok status with valid payload
   - get error with invalid payload
 - can login
   - get new token pair (access & refresh token) with valid payload